 Ferdinand Verbiest invented the first car in 1672

-It's a bit hard to stick name on the inventor on the car.
+It's a bit hard to stick the name of the inventor on the car.
 It is even thought that the ancient Egyptians had wagons that were pushed forward by the wind thanks to sails.
 But many claim Ferdinand Verbiest as the inventor of the car.
 In 1672 he designed the first motorized vehicle.

 Ferdinand Verbiest was born in 1623 in the village of Pittem, near Kortrijk.
 The inventor of the car was therefore a Belgian!
 In 1641, Verbiest joined the Jesuits.
 He went to Seville where he went to study theology.
 He completed those studies in Rome where he also studied astronomy.
 Verbiest wanted to do missionary work in Central America, but that never happened.
 He was sent by the church to the Far East where the people were urged to convert to Catholics because Protestantism was on the rise in Europe.